deskvillage/dannychadburn.github.io/headline-copywriting.md

 I work with companies redeveloping their brand voice, pushing out new product ranges or launching marketing campaigns.
 Copy is pivotal to the success of any of these ventures.

-Every project is unique, but four weeks is usually enough time to properly research your market, get to know your business, work through the various options, then produce an output that will hit the mark with your audience.
+Every project is unique, but four weeks is usually enough time to research your market, get to know your business, work through the various options, then produce an output that will hit the mark.

 The first part of the process is to [arrange a coffee](/contact) so we can discuss your project.

 ### Guided by SEO, but never blinded by it

-Google is a clever little fella; certainly a lot more intelligent than it used to be.
-With advances in semantic search, cramming keywords into your page titles and H1 tags is no longer a necessity and a practice most SEO experts I talk to actively warn against.
+With advances in semantic search, cramming multiple keywords into your page titles and H1 tags is no longer a necessity.
+It's a practice most SEO experts I talk to actively warn against.

 That means much more flexibility in what to write to attract attention.
 I still pay heed to search best practices, stretching the boundaries of creativity to make sure it resonates with people as well as crawlers.